mDominguezGuerrero/MGcCI_project/README.md

 bioinformatic analysis of “single-nuclei RNA sequencing” from mouse brain with microglia deficient in mitochondrial complex I.

-Data can be accessed on request to the authors.
+Data can be accessed upon request to the authors (maximodogu@gmail.com).

 # Repository Structure